NZMSA/2016-Module-2/3. Libraries and Frameworks/readme.md

 Congratulations, you have setup your very own modern website with jQuery and Bootstrap!

+### Completed Example
+For reference, the complete solution to this demo has provided and can be found [here](demo-complete).
+You will need to clone or download this whole repository as a zip and open the demo-complete folder using Visual Studio Code.
+To run, just use the standard `browser-sync start --server --files "**/*"` command.

 ## Extra Learning Resources
 jQuery:
 * [w3schools tutorials](http://www.w3schools.com/jquery/default.asp)